-At the end of the day, the Magistrate decides whether or not to give you a section 10 dismissal or conditional release order – and your lawyer should ensure that you are fully prepared on the day of your ‘sentencing’ so that you have the highest chance of getting a section 10 dismissal or conditional release order.
+At the end of the day, the Magistrate decides whether or not to give you a non conviction order – and your lawyer should ensure that you are fully prepared on the day of your ‘sentencing’ so that you have the highest chance of getting a non conviction order.

 A good traffic lawyer will guide you about how to prepare character references, write a letter of apology and, if appropriate, where to undertake a traffic offender program.

 They will be able to present your case as strongly as possible in court, with a view to persuading the Magistrate to grant you a non conviction order.